bevchou/bevchou.github.io/_posts/2018-04-11-progress-on-esp8266-circuit.md

 ![feather huzzah circuit prototype](../assets/homemadehardware/final-feather-huzzah-prototype.jpg)

 Starting out, I knew that I needed a microcontroller that could connect to wifi and have one digital pin for me to control an array of neopixels.
-The ESP8266 is capable of this, so I decided to start with a Feather Huzzah board to first get my code working.
+The ESP8266 is capable of this, so I decided to start with a Feather Huzzah board to get my code working.

 A lot of my code is based on [this example](https://github.com/tttapa/ESP8266/tree/master/Examples/14.%20WebSocket/A-WebSocket_LED_control) from an ESP8266 guide.
 The main things I changed were the website that interfaces with the ESP8266 and the data protocol to send info from the browser (client) to the ESP8266 (server).
 I also added code to control the LEDs using the [Neopixel library](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-use).